PyPSA/PyPSA/doc/optimal_power_flow.rst

 It is assumed that the load is inelastic and must be met in every snapshot (this will be relaxed in future versions).

 The optimisation currently uses continuous variables.
 MILP unit commitment may be added in the future.

 The objective function is the total system cost for the snapshots optimised.

 Each snapshot can be given a weighting :math:`w_t` to represent e.g. multiple hours.

+This set-up can also be used for stochastic optimisation, if you interpret the weighting as a probability.

 Each transmission asset has a capital cost.